Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Step 1: Read the information guide

-Step 2: Complete the application form and agreement
+Step 2: Complete and sign the application form and agreement

 Complete and sign the Loan Application and Agreement, included in the Information Guide.